Gradescope Instructor Guide

 Privacy Yes Verified by UBC’s Privacy Impact Assessment process.

-Similar UBC-Supported Tools N The LT Hub is discontinuing support for the similar tool Crowdmark on April 30, 2024.
-We recommend only using Gradescope for online collaborative grading.
+Similar UBC-Supported Tools N Gradescope is the only centrally supported tool for online collaborative grading.

 What can I use it for?

-You can use Gradescope for managing the grading process of student work:
+You can use Gradescope for streamlining the grading of student work:

-• Creating, collecting, and grading fully online assignments and assessments
+• Creating, collecting, and grading online assignments and assessments

-• Using paper-based assessments that are then scanned, graded, and returned to students online
+• Managing paper-based assessments that are first scanned, then graded and returned to students online

-• Allowing multiple graders to grade the same student submission and even the same question in parallel without overwriting one another
+• Allowing multiple graders to grade the same student submission and same questions in parallel without overwriting one another

 What do I need to use Gradescope?